roboticslab-uc3m/teo-developer-manual/README.md

 4. TEO humanoid robot research software
 5. TEO humanoid robot additional documentation

-## 1. TEO humanoid robot source code intended for use on any PC (teo-main)
+## 1. TEO humanoid robot source code intended for use on any PC

 The main TEO software repository intended for installing on any PC is called [teo-main](https://github.com/roboticslab-uc3m/teo-main).
 It pulls contents from the following repositories: